What Is Generative Engine Optimization? The Complete GEO Guide

 A workable program fits in five steps:

-1. Define the prompts that matter.
+- Define the prompts that matter.
 List the questions your buyers ask an assistant, in their words: comparisons, "best X for Y," alternatives, pricing questions.
+Fifteen to fifty well-chosen prompts beat five hundred keywords; the sourcing process is in finding the prompts your buyers ask AI.

-2. Measure your baseline.
+- Measure your baseline.
 Run those prompts across the engines your buyers use, repeatedly, and record who gets mentioned and which sources get cited.
+Expect the baseline to surprise you; it usually reveals that third-party pages, not your own, carry most of your visibility.

 Measure it before you optimize it

 GEO without measurement is guesswork.
-Citlyze tracks your prompts across ChatGPT, Gemini, Perplexity, DeepSeek, Grok, and Google's AI surfaces with repeated runs per prompt, so you see real mention and citation rates instead of a lucky screenshot.
-Explore prompt tracking or see what a workspace costs, plans start at $29/month.
+Citlyze tracks your prompts across ChatGPT, Gemini, Perplexity, DeepSeek, ByteDance, Google's AI surfaces, and Bing Copilot with repeated runs per prompt, so you see real mention and citation rates instead of a lucky screenshot.
+See how it works in prompt tracking, or compare the leading AI visibility tools first.